 - have a cumulative GPA of 3.0 on a 4.0 scale for either the last 60 hours of undergraduate coursework

 A typical admitted student has a GMAT of at least 500 and GPA of at least 3.0 on a 4.0 scale for the last 60 hours.

 International students must submit an official TOEFL score of at least 100 iBT, 250 computer-based, or 600 paper-based or an IELTS score of at least 7.0 band.

-- Fall Term — Preferred by early March to facilitate fall class registration in late March.
-Applications will remain open until August 1st, but qualified applicants may miss out on funding opportunities such as graduate assistantships and tuition waivers.
+- Fall Term — Preferred by March 1 to facilitate fall class registration in late March.
+Applications will remain open until July 1st, except for special circumstances, but qualified applicants may miss out on funding opportunities such as graduate assistantships and tuition waivers.

-- Spring Term — Preferred by early October to facilitate spring class registration in late October.
-Applications will remain open until January 1st, but qualified applicants may miss out on funding opportunities such as graduate assistantships and tuition waivers.
+- Spring Term — Preferred by October 1 to facilitate spring class registration in late October.
+Applications will remain open until December 15, except for special circumstances, but qualified applicants may miss out on funding opportunities such as graduate assistantships and tuition waivers.

-- Summer Term — Preferred by mid-February to facilitate registration in early March.
-Applications will remain open until the beginning of classes in May (first session) and late June (second Session), but may miss out on funding opportunities such as graduate assistantships and tuition waivers.
+- Summer Term — Preferred by March 1 to facilitate registration in early March.
+Applications will remain open until the beginning of classes in May (first session) and late June (second Session), except for special circumstances, but may miss out on funding opportunities such as graduate assistantships and tuition waivers.